Why do computers get problems?

 A hardware device can fail in the computer and cause it or only the device to stop working.
 Below are some of the common reasons why a hardware device or component could fail.

 Movement - A desktop computer that is not made to be frequently moved can have expansion cards, memory, or cables in the computer loosened as it is being moved.
-Any card or cable that is not firmly connected can cause the computer not to work or fail.
-Even mobile devices that are designed to be moved can have components in them become bad because of the device being dropped or abnormal movement.
+Any card or cable not firmly connected can cause the computer not to work or fail.
+Even mobile devices designed to be moved can have components in them become bad because of the device being dropped or abnormal movement.

 Bad capacitor - A capacitor that is leaking, blown, or otherwise defective can cause a hardware device to no longer work.

 Heat and temperature change - Too much heat either because of the environment or because a fan has failed can damage hardware components.
 Extreme environments where the temperature alternates between hot and cold can cause condensation.
 Moisture can damage a computer's electronics, or loosen components due to expansion and contraction over time.

 Weak solder - Each of the components (capacitors, ICs, inductors, etc.) in the computer are connected to a circuit board using solder.
 If the soldering is not done properly, loosened because of heat, or chipped away it can create a bad connection and cause the device to stop working.

 Bad interface board or IC - A circuit board used to control hardware can become bad because of any of the reasons mentioned above.
 If the interface board or circuit board that controls the device becomes defective, it prevents the computer or components from communicating with that device.

 User error - If cables are not connected properly or a device is installed improperly it can prevent the device from working and may even damage the device.
 Also, while working with any electronic hardware devices, it is important to take all the proper precautions in protecting it from ESD (electrostatic discharge).

 What should I do when I get a problem?